top of page

 Seraphima-3.jpeg

-An Imprint of A Grand but Twisted Past
+An Imprint of A Grand But Twisted Past

 Seraphina Michelina Aurélia Bogomolova-Huotelin was born a twin in Paris, - the city of lights once so beloved by the Russian aristocracy.
 She is the firstborn of heteropaternal twins with the same mother but different fathers.
 Her birth was shrouded in mystery of her parents’ clandestine love affair across borders and ideological divides.
 Seraphina’s father happened to be a prominent figure of shadows - a Soviet undercover agent of the diplomatic circles with the ancestry rooted in the Imperial Russia.